What Is First Wort Hopping? – German Brewing Techniques

 Does First Wort Hopping Actually Work?

-Brewing has taken on an almost mythic and magical countenance of the years, its practice, steeped in tradition, reminiscent of folkloric tales of witches hunched over cauldrons concocting casting spells and concocting potions with strange ingredients and esoteric methods.
+Brewing has taken on an almost mythic and magical countenance over the years, its practice, steeped in tradition, reminiscent of folkloric tales of witches hunched over cauldrons concocting casting spells and concocting potions with strange ingredients and esoteric methods.

-This is largely due to the open-ended nature of the discipline and its rewarding of experimentation, but the downside of this rather whimsical history is that a lot of the things we hear are pseudo scientific slices of mumbo jumbo.
+This is largely due to the open-ended nature of the discipline and its rewarding of experimentation, but the downside of this rather whimsical history is that a lot of the things we hear are pseudo-scientific slices of mumbo jumbo.

 The question is, does first wort hopping belong to this nonsensical category?